What’s the difference between grammar and punctuation? Why does knowing the difference matter?

 What Is Grammar?

 Grammar refers to the way we put words together in sentences and paragraphs to form meaning.
-It’s the fundamental structure of language, describing what words should go where, and why.
+It’s the fundamental structure of language, dictating what words should go where, and why.

-A string of words that’s missing one, the other, or both isn’t a sentence.
+A string of words that’s missing a subject and or a verb isn’t a sentence.
 It’s just a jumble of words, and it’s difficult to extract meaning.

 But put together a noun and a verb, and you have meaning.

 Tiny two-word sentences like these are the most concise examples of grammar at work.
 From there, grammar describes all the ways we can add words so that each one makes sense and brings clarity.

 Most kids begin comprehensive grammar in their classes in elementary school, and they continue working on correct grammar usage for the rest of their school career, if not life.

 Looking for more examples of grammar rules?
 Check out these articles about active and passive voice, who versus whom, adjectives, there, their and they’re, and conditional sentences.